 COVID state of mind: mental health in quarantine

-When St. John’s School closed due to the COVID-19 pandemic, Head Prefect Mark Trautner found himself depleted of support systems and daily routines, leading to a decline in his mental health.
+When St. John’s School closed due to the COVID-19 pandemic, Head Prefect Melody Trautner found herself depleted of support systems and daily routines, leading to a decline in her mental health.

 Trautner has anxiety, specifically around the idea of completing assignments and being productive.
-Usually, he creates routines that build habits and visits specific workplaces in order to overcome difficult thoughts.
-However, when stay-at-home orders were put into place, Trautner lost his normal coping mechanisms.
+Usually, she creates routines that build habits and visits specific workplaces in order to overcome difficult thoughts.
+However, when stay-at-home orders were put into place, Trautner lost her normal coping mechanisms.

 “In quarantine, I have zero structure,” Trautner said.
 “I shut down for close to a week, where I was in this paralysis and wasn’t making any progress.”